openpgp-pqc/draft-openpgp-pqc/draft-wussler-openpgp-pqc.md

     (eccKeyShare) <- ECC-KEM.Decaps(eccPrivateKey, eccCipherText)

-To instantiate ECC-KEM, one must select a parameter set from
+To instantiate `ECC-KEM`, one must select a parameter set from
 {{tab-ecdh-cfrg-artifacts}}, {{tab-ecdh-nist-artifacts}}, or
 {{tab-ecdh-brainpool-artifacts}}.